oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/npcs.md

 **Secret:** Knows the chapel’s vow-lines and will hint at them if addressed with flawless titles

 ### Perfume Inspector Clairette de Lys [S04]
-**Role:** Perfumers’ guild agent at the Paravvon Gate; screens travelers for “perfumed corruption” **Appearance:** Blue sash, hawk-sigil stamp, scent-cones and blotters at her belt **Personality:** Brisk, professional, enjoys catching fakes **Motivation:** Keep scandal out of Parravon; earn guild favor for accurate detections
+**Role:** Perfumers’ guild agent at the Parravon Gate; screens travelers for “perfumed corruption” **Appearance:** Blue sash, hawk-sigil stamp, scent-cones and blotters at her belt **Personality:** Brisk, professional, enjoys catching fakes **Motivation:** Keep scandal out of Parravon; earn guild favor for accurate detections